AlabamaASRL/asset_asrl/doc/tutorials/OptimalControlProblem.rst

                               1,'ODEParams',[0])

-Another common case is when we have a list of phases all sequentially ordered in time and want to enforce forward time continuity in some common set of state,time, or control variables.
+Another common case is when we have a list of phases all sequentially ordered in time and want to enforce forward time continuity in some common set of state, time, or control variables.
 This could be accomplished using :code:`addDirectLinkEqualCon` in a loop to link the :code:`'Last'` and :code:`'First'` states of each adjacent phase as shown below.
 Or, alternatively, you can use the convenient :code:`addForwardLinkEqualCon` to accomplish the same thing.